 Utah Outdoors is an outdoor community of 7,300+ members in Utah.
 Founded in 2012, they have been working on expanding their group as to provide greater opportunities for adventure.
 Those who lead Utah Outdoor events are all volunteers who are passionate about helping others find ways to get outdoors.

 The Wasatch Mountain Club was incorporated in 1920 by an informally organized group that had been hiking together for several years.
-Activities are scheduled monthly and open to any member.
-Primary activities include hiking, backpacking, rock, ice, and alpine climbing, whitewater kayaking, canoeing, and rafting, flat water canoeing, sailing, mountain and road biking, snowshoeing, Nordic skiing, social programs, and conservation pursuits.
+Activities are scheduled monthly and open to everyone.
+Primary activities include hiking; backpacking; rock, ice, and alpine climbing; whitewater kayaking, canoeing, and rafting; flat water canoeing; sailing; mountain and road biking; snowshoeing; and Nordic skiing; as well as other social programs and conservation pursuits.

-This Meetup group is dedicated to helping other Utahns meet new people, exercise, enjoy nature, explore new terrain, see animals and acclimate to elevation gains.
-Hiking events are usually held every two days.
+This meet-up group is dedicated to helping other Utahns meet new people, exercise, enjoy nature, explore new terrain, see animals, and acclimate to elevation gains.
+Hiking events are usually held every week.

-A Meetup group for people who like to get outdoors.
-Hiking, road and trail biking, snowshoeing, and other events are often hosted in and near Weber and Davis Counties of northern Utah.
+This is a meet-up group for people who like to get outdoors through hiking, road and trail biking, snowshoeing, and other activities.
+Events are often hosted in and near Weber and Davis Counties.

-The Cottonwood Canyons Foundation believes it is imperative to educate the public about the canyons’ unique importance and how the public can help promote the canyons’ ecological health.
+The Cottonwood Canyons Foundation believes it's imperative to educate the public about the canyons’ unique importance and how the public can help promote its ecological health.
 The Cottonwood Canyons Foundation also aims to provide the community with direct and hands-on ways that individuals can give back to this environment through volunteering and stewardship.